farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 ## Checks

 When a player character tries to do something risky, we make a `CHECK` to determine how it plays out.
+If what the PC is trying to accomplish is something we would just expect them to do, there is no need for a `CHECK`.
+The GM just narrates what happens, and the story moves forward.

-To do so, you assemble a pool of six sided dice to try to beat an opposed pool assembled by the GM.
+To make a `CHECK`, you assemble a pool of six sided dice to try to beat an opposed pool assembled by the GM.

 First, you need to agree with the GM on which of the `12 ACTIONS` is being used.